 Both DCM and CCM modes have their specific advantages, which may be learned from the following table:

 Compared to CCM, the DCM mode circuit demands greater levels of peak current in order to ensure optimal power across the secondary side of the transformer.
-This in turn demands the primary side to be rated at higher RMS current, meaning the mosfet needs to be rated at the specified higher specifications.
+This in turn demands the primary side to be rated at higher RMS current, meaning the MOSFET needs to be rated at the specified higher range.

 The image above indicates the current response on primary side of the flyback modes and the corresponding relationship between their triangular and trapezoidal waveforms.